 Indonesia had been pushing for a MotoGP race for some time, with initial plans to upgrade Sentul Circuit foundering, before competing plans for a new permanent circuit designed by Hermann Tilke emerged.
 Located in Palembang, South Sumatra, this would have benefited from infrastructure development tied in with the 2018 Asian Games but the plans were subsequently cancelled.

 Instead it was Mandalika which found favour when the project was given a boost in late 2018 when Dorna boss Carmelo Ezpaleta visited Mandalika to meet with the project's backers.
-An announcement followed in early 2019 that it would host not only MotoGP but also the World Superbike Championships from 2021 onwards in a five-year deal.
+An announcement followed in early 2019 that Mandalika would host not only MotoGP but also the World Superbike Championships from 2021 onwards in a five-year deal.

 MRK1 Consulting, along with RoadGrip Motorsport, was appointed by the Indonesian Tourism Development Corporation (IDTC) to plan, implement and also run the new circuit.

 "We are very conscious that when we announced this project there was a reasonable amount of scepticism about the concept of a street circuit," Mark Hughes of MRK1 Consulting said during a presentation of the project.
 "We have to make very clear that the track has been designed and built to the appropriate FIM safety standards for MotoGP."

 "The master plan for the resort was actually finished before we got involved.
 And then between Roadgrip, MRK1 and ITDC we've tweaked that track design," Hughes said.